-- During operation, the steam feeder tank can become very hot to the touch.
-Always use oven gloves when removing the tank during or after cooking. - 2 Remove the tank and place it on a flat surface. - Remove the tank cover or flip open the fill lid at the front of the tank cover. - 4 Fill the tank to the max line located at the front of the tank.
+- Before starting the Self Clean cycle, remove the water tank from the oven.
+Otherwise, oven sounds beeps and Self Clean cycle does not operate.
+And replace tank once oven has cooled. - 2 Remove the tank and place it on a flat surface. - 3 Remove the tank cover or flip open the fill lid at the front of the tank cover. - 4 Fill the tank to the max line located at the front of the tank.
 Use softened, filtered water, if possible.
 Hard water may clog the steam generator more quickly with scale buildup.